mfaisalkhatri/api-testing-playwright-java-testng/README.md

 - [Lombok](https://projectlombok.org/) has been used to generate Getter and Setters automatically for post body requests.
 - FAKE Rest APIs on [Reqres.in](https://reqres.in/) has been used for testing.
 - End to End scenarios have been added for the [restful booker APIs](https://restful-booker.herokuapp.com/apidoc/index.html).
+- Happy and Sad Path Scenarios have been added for the [restful-ecommerce APIs](https://github.com/mfaisalkhatri/restful-ecommerce)

 ## :hammer_and_wrench: Talking more about the Scenarios Covered in this project:
 You will get the answers to the following questions and its respective working code example with [Playwright Java](https://playwright.dev/java/docs/api-testing#writing-api-test) framework in this repository: